mosra/magnum-website/content/blog/hacking/how-to-draw-a-red-square.rst

 .. role:: cpp(code)
     :language: c++

+.. note-success:: Content care: Jan 03, 2018

+    Updated the original blog post URL to a version from archive.org, as the blog does not exist anymore.
+Besides that, code snippets were updated to match current state of the Magnum API and some typos and grammar errors were fixed.

 .. note-info::

-    Be sure to read the `original blog post <http://blog.davidedmundson.co.uk/blog/making-a-red-square-in-qtquick>`_ first so you can do a fair comparison.
+    Be sure to read the `original blog post <http://web.archive.org/web/20140328040855/http://blog.davidedmundson.co.uk/blog/>`_ first so you can do a fair comparison.

+    .. original URL no longer available: http://blog.davidedmundson.co.uk/blog/making-a-red-square-in-qtquick

-The following statement creates and renders red square in Magnum.
+The following statement creates and renders a red square in Magnum.
 The statement is wrapped on four lines for better readability:

 .. code:: c++